ppwwyyxx/wechat-dump/README.md

       See [#33](https://github.com/ppwwyyxx/wechat-dump/issues/33).
       The command will dump decrypted database at `EnMicroMsg.db.decrypted`.

-  If the above decryption doesn't work, you can also try the [password cracker](https://github.com/chg-hou/EnMicroMsg.db-Password-Cracker) to brute-force the key.
+  If the above decryption doesn't work, you can also try:
+  * Use Frida to listen to the password directly.
+See [frida.md](decryption/frida.md)
+  * Use [password cracker](https://github.com/chg-hou/EnMicroMsg.db-Password-Cracker) to brute-force the key.
 The encryption key is not very strong.

-  Another method is to use frida to listen to the sql instance creation on wechat, you can follow [frida.md](frida.md)

 3. Copy the WeChat user resource directory `/data/data/com.tencent.mm/MicroMsg/${userid}/{avatar,emoji,image2,sfs,video,voice2}` from the phone to the `resource` directory:
 	+ `./android-interact.sh res`